Trump-Kim summit set for June 12 in Singapore

 Coates said that North Korea handing over details about its existing program would “set us up with a greater chance of success, anything that they would like to do, but we haven’t been signaling preconditions up until this point.”

-Trump’s high-profile meeting offers a glimmer of hope of a breakthrough, according to Republican Senator Cory Gardner, who discussed preparations for the summit with Trump at the White House on Wednesday.
+Trump’s high-profile meeting offers a glimmer of hope of a breakthrough, according to Republican Sen. Cory Gardner, who discussed preparations for the summit with Trump at the White House on Wednesday.

-“This is a moment for cautious optimism,” Gardner told Agence France-Presse.
+“This is a moment for cautious optimism,” Gardner told AFP.
 “The president understands that there is a historic opportunity to achieve what the world has been unable to achieve for decades.”

 At the same time, Gardner said, Trump’s eyes were wide open about the risks of failure and the need to be clear that denuclearization means abandoning nuclear weapons.